MocioF/campi-moduli-italiani/readme.txt

 = How to get default values from the context ? =
 Since version 1.2, [comune], [stato] and [cf] support standard Contact Form 7 method to get values from the context.
-More, all of them support a predefined value in tag.
+More, all of them support predefined values in tag.
 Look here for more informations: https://contactform7.com/getting-default-values-from-the-context/ [comune] uses javascript to be filled with default or context value.